The Role of Mediation in Family Law Disputes

 In contrast, mediation allows parties to maintain control and work toward outcomes that suit their needs.
 It often preserves relationships better, which is critical in cases where ongoing interaction is inevitable, such as co-parenting arrangements.

-The choice between the two approaches depends on the dispute’s nature, the parties’ willingness to compromise, and the desired outcome.
+The choice between the two approaches depends on the nature of the dispute, the parties’ willingness to compromise, and the desired outcome.

 Preparation is key to making the most of the mediation process.
 Those entering mediation should: